mmquadrat/node-red-contrib-owfs-context/README.md

 To check presence of sensors, select Mode **Presence** and use an Inject node to request the status.
 A boolean value in **msg.payload** will indicate the sensor presence status.

-New functionality of this fork is writing values from nodes reading into global context in section "LiveValues". e.g.
+New functionality of this fork is writing values from (reading) nodes into global context in section "LiveValues". e.g.
    "LiveValues": {
         "5": {